nats/bl-cli/CONTRIBUTING.md

 ## Pull Requests

-Pull requests must always be opened from a fork of `doctl`, even if you have commit rights to the repository so that all contributors follow the same process.
+Pull requests must always be opened from a fork of `bl-cli`, even if you have commit rights to the repository so that all contributors follow the same process.

 ## Developing

-`doctl` has `make` commands for most tooling in the `Makefile`.
+`bl-cli` has `make` commands for most tooling in the `Makefile`.
 Run `make` or `make help` for a list of available commands with descriptions.

 ## Documenting

-`doctl` commands have two kinds of documentation: the short synopsis, that shows in the command lists, and the long description, that shows in the `--help` message for a specific command.
+`bl-cli` commands have two kinds of documentation: the short synopsis, that shows in the command lists, and the long description, that shows in the `--help` message for a specific command.
 In `commands/*.go` you'll see these two things being defined frequently, often as different arguments in `CmdBuilderWithDocs`.
 Here are some guidelines to keep in mind when writing these helpful texts:

 - Go uses "quotes" for single-line strings and \``backticks`\` for multi-line strings.
 - Programmatic elements, such as command and flag names, should be surrounded by backticks.